jackviel/Capstone/README.md

 * User can change their username
 * User can view their and other users' profiles that has their reviews
+* User can view their list on their profile
 * User can comment on reviews

 ### 2. Screen Archetypes